 Tip #4: Go green

 I bet you all noticed how big green styling is.
-Everyone will tell you to add green foliage anywhere you can, including the bathroom, because it’s like bringing the outdoors inside.
+Everyone will tell you to add green foliage anywhere you can, including the bathroom, because it’s like bringing the outdoors in.
 Unfortunately, though not everyone can keep up with the plant watering, especially if the pots are scattered all over the house.
 (I know I can’t and I don’t like being a plant killer)!
 Therefore, my suggestion is to create one nook with all the plants you can have.
 That means that you can water all of them in one go.

 If that’s also out of the question, don’t worry; a great fuss-free idea is to introduce soft textiles with a green foliage theme and a non-existent maintenance level.
 By the way, the tropical theme (or jungle) is trending big now!
 Or, you can create an art gallery wall with some images of green foliage.
 Better yet, do both!